Skip to content

 • I am currently writing an article for the Bugfox Biology Writings section.
 It concerns some of my favourite beetle families and species, as well as a general overview of the order Coleoptera!

-• I intend to add more writings to the Pet Monster section, in addition to finishing the Digimon World Iceberg Chart page.
+• I intend to add more writings to the Pet Monsters section, in addition to finishing the Digimon World Iceberg Chart page.
 In the case of the latter, I have a small number of entries to add.
+As for additional articles intended for the Pet Monsters section, stay tuned. :3

 • I am currently collating material for the Fox Plush Photography page, too!